The 20th Maine: Background

 On July 2, 1863, the second day of the pivotal Battle of Gettysburg, the Union army was arrayed along a ridge called Cemetery Hill.
 Suspecting an attack on his left was imminent, Union Army commander George Meade ordered Maj.
 Gen. Daniel Sickles to set up his III Corps on Little Round Top, a small hill at the left end of the Union army's position.
 But Sickles disobeyed Meade's order, and instead set up his Corps a few hundred yards west, in front of the Union line, leaving Little Round Top unoccupied.
-When Meade saw where Sickles had set up his Corps and realized his left flank was unguarded, he sent his chief engineer, Brig.
-Gen.Gouverneur K. Warren, to attempt to deal with the situation.
+When Meade saw where Sickles had set up his Corps and realized his left flank was unguarded, he sent his chief engineer, Brigadier General Gouverneur K. Warren, to attempt to deal with the situation.
 Warren discovered Little Round Top completely undefended about the same time that a Confederate force, under orders from General Robert E. Lee to roll up the Union left flank, began to advance on the unguarded hill.
 Warren sent staff officers to bring any help they could find immediately.
 The first to respond was Col. Strong Vincent, who arrived with four regiments.
 He had ten minutes to set a defense before the Confederate force arrived.
 Holding Vincent's left flank – and the left flank of the entire Union Army – was the small 20th Maine Infantry Regiment, 385 men commanded by Col. Joshua Lawrence Chamberlain.
 Vincent's final orders to Chamberlain were to hold his position at all costs.
 For the next hour, the entire Battle of Gettysburg hung in the balance.